-- At the end of the mandatory home quarantine, another PCR test is required at travelers own expense and results need to be given to the governorate's health directorate. - All travellers arriving in Jordan will be required to: - Provide proof of residence in the departing country for at least 14 days before departing for Jordan. - Complete an online declaration 24 hours prior to departure.
+- Effective 14 January 2021: - Mandatory 7-day self-quarantine no longer applies to travellers arriving in Jordan; - All arrivals must present a negative PCR test taken within the past 72 hours, and all arrivals aged 5 years or above must undergo another PCR test at their own expense. - Effective 21 January, the www.gateway2jordan.gov.jo platform will no longer be used for travellers arriving by air. - All travellers arriving in Jordan will be required to: - Provide proof of residence in the departing country for at least 14 days before departing for Jordan. - Complete an online declaration 24 hours prior to departure.
 Upon completion, the traveller will receive a QR code that they will be required to show upon arrival in Jordan. - Have health insurance covering COVID-19 treatment for the entire period of the intended trip (not applicable to Jordanian nationals). - Provide proof of a negative COVID-19 PCR test issued up to 120 hours prior to travel (not applicable to children under 5 years old). - Undergo a COVID-19 PCR test on arrival at a cost of JOD 40. - Travelers arriving in the Kingdom will be allowed to leave airports without having to wait for the results of PCR tests.
-Passengers will be notified about the results of their COVID-19 tests through SMS sent by laboratories - Install Aman.jo mobile application. - Submit Passenger Health Declaration and Locator Form. - Undergo 7-day self-quarantine followed by another PCR test at their own expense.
+Passengers will be notified about the results of their COVID-19 tests through SMS sent by laboratories - Install Aman.jo mobile application. - Submit Passenger Health Declaration and Locator Form.

+Undergo 7-day self-quarantine followed by another PCR test at their own 0 expense.